General Benevolent Fund FAQs

 - Volunteer your time to assist in the annual campaign

 - Volunteer for Benevolent Fund Service Projects which provide an opportunity to partner with an agency we support and see firsthand our dollars at work

 - Nominate yourself or someone else to serve on the Benevolent Fund Council

-+ - Why should I make a pledge to the Benevolent Fund in years when my insurance, parking, taxes, and so forth are increasing?
++ - Why should I make a pledge to the Benevolent Fund in years when I may not get a raise or benefits premiums have been increased?
 Click to collapse

 + - If my spouse contributes to United Way or other fundraising drives at his or her place of employment, why should I contribute to UAB's Benevolent Fund?
 Click to collapse